 Acorns offers a way to passively invest without having to manually transfer money.
 This is a very convenient feature for new investors and people who simply want to invest more without doing any legwork.

 Is Acorns worth it?

 At $3-$5 per month, Acorns can be worth it if you’re looking for a user-friendly simplified investing experience with a highly-reviewed robo-advisor.

 The only real downside to Acorns is that it doesn’t offer much control over investments.
 For example, you can’t buy individual stocks, fractional shares, government bonds, corporate bonds, real estate, or cryptocurrencies.

 A robo-advisor is an investment algorithm that automatically allocates assets on your behalf.
 Robo-advisors study your overall financial situation to learn your goals and automatically invest to help reach your target objectives.

 It’s a cost-effective alternative to working with a digital or in-person financial advisor.
 The best robo-advisors can help you diversify your portfolio without stressing your risk tolerance.

 Betterment does not have any account minimums to open a new account or start investing.
 However, investment accounts are required to have at least $50 to enable rebalancing.

 Betterment and Acorns are top-rated financial planning and investment apps.

-Both can help you build an investment portfolio and generate passive income from the stock market — with very little effort required on your end, thanks to automation.
+Both can help you build an investment portfolio and generate passive income from the stock market with very little effort on your end.